-Working in three dimensions, throughout history sculptors have worked to shape marble, bronze, wood, and other materials into incredible forms.
-And from our earliest times, sculpture has been an important way to understand culture and society, whether from portrait busts of great leaders or symbolic renderings of ethical principals.
+Working in three dimensions, sculptors throughout history have shaped marble, bronze, wood, and other materials into incredible forms.
+And from our earliest times, sculpture has been an important way to understand culture and society, whether from portrait busts of great leaders or symbolic renderings of ethical principles.

-We take a look at 15 famous sculptures through history to show the variety of art that has captured the public's imaginations.
-Ground breaking, beautiful, and often thought provoking, these works have withstood the test of time.
+We take a look at 18 famous sculptures through history to show the variety of art that has captured the public's imagination.
+Groundbreaking, beautiful, and often thought-provoking, these works have withstood the test of time.

 This painted limestone bust, now in the Neues Museum in Berlin, is a beautiful portrait of Nefertiti, the Great Royal Wife of the Egyptian pharaoh Akhenaten.
 Found in the workshop of an artist named Thutmose, his iconic rendering made Nefertiti a symbol of ideal feminine beauty for centuries to come.

-This collection of sculptures in Xi'an, China depicts the army of Qin Shi Huang, the first Emperor of China.
-Counted among the terracotta figures are 8,000 soldiers, 130 chariots, and 670 horses.
+The terracotta warriors are a collection of statues in Xi'an, China, depicting the army of Qin Shi Huang, the first Emperor of China.
+Counted among the figures are 8,000 soldiers, 130 chariots, and 670 horses.
 The figures are an incredible example of funerary art, created to guard to Emperor in the afterlife.
 They were only discovered in 1974 when farmers digging a well happened upon them in a location almost 1 mile from the Emperor's tomb.
 Portions of the collection are often part of traveling exhibitions around the world and the mausoleum in Xi'an has been a World Heritage Site since 1987.
 The works have inspired everything from 3D sidewalk art to pizza dough sculptures.

 Located in the Louvre, the Winged Victory of Samothrace or Nike of Samothrace is an iconic example of Hellenistic Greek sculpture.
 Depicting Nike, the Greek goddess of victory, it is one of the few remaining Hellenistic sculptures that is a Greek original and not a later Roman copy.
 With her clothes clinging to her body, the goddess triumphantly moves forward as though on the prow of a ship leading troops to victory.
 One of the most famous sculptures in history, it would later influence Umberto Boccioni's Unique Forms of Continuity in Space.